Zennoon/alx-low_level_programming/0x0D-preprocessor/README.md

 the file it is compiled from.

-3-function_like_macro.h: Defines a function-like macro ABS(x), that takes one argument and returns the absolute value of it.
+3-function_like_macro.h: Defines a function-like macro ABS(x), that takes one argument and expands to an expression equal to its absolute value.

+4-sum.h: Defines a function like macro SUM(x, y), which takes two arguments and expands to aan expression returning their sum.